nelliyan-r/coding-exercise/README.md

 ## Getting Started
-Create a Flickr app API key for use in your app: https://www.flickr.com/services/api/keys/ We stored our key in the Constants.java class (actually it's just an empty string in our repository), but you could put it in another place if you wish.
+Create a Flickr app API key for use in your app: https://www.flickr.com/services/api/keys/ We stored our key in the Constants.java class which you could use, but you are free to put it in another place or obtain your own key if you wish.

 You can get Android Studio directly from Google if you don't already have it: http://developer.android.com/sdk/index.html